IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_privateworker.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `name` - (Required, String) Enter a name for this tool integration.
-For example, my-private-worker.
-This name is displayed on your toolchain.
+	* `name` - (Required, String) The name used for this tool integration.
-	* `worker_queue_credentials` - (Required, String) Use a secret from the secrets store, or create a service ID API key that is used by the private worker to authenticate access to the work queue.
+	* `worker_queue_credentials` - (Required, String) The service ID API key that is used by the private worker to authenticate access to the work queue.
-	* `worker_queue_identifier` - (Optional, String)
+	* `worker_queue_identifier` - (Optional, String) The service ID which identifies this private workers run request queue.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.